Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 The industry H&M are pursing is the cycling industry
 	The threat of new entry is moderate due to the increase amount of riders thus an increase in demand for bikes leading to more firms entering the industry.
 It is unlikely that new entrants would be able compete with the established and larger firms.
 Also the market is preditiected to keep growing which would ease rivalry in the market.
 	Threat of subutiton is high due to the high cost of living leading to households having less disponible income to spend on a luxury good like a bike.
 Even though there is an increase in interest in cycling from consumers it doesn't mean that they would have to able to spend a large amount of money on a bike.
 Consumer's optimism about the economic states of the country is lower than last year
 	For H&M to counter this force they would focus on their repair side of the business since consumers are more likey to repair their bike than buy a new one.
-Also they wo
+Also they should make sure to sell affordable and used bikes since mroe people would be ab

 	There is also a moderate force due of rivalry with large retailers having a large amount of the industry.
 Even with the bigger companies like Amazon buying second hand from private sellers is still very populator